 Batch auto routing: Similar to the older “black box” auto routers that we remember, these modern batch routers are much more configurable.
 Since they are usually contained within your PCB design software, they use the design rules that you’ve already set up giving you much better control.

 PCB design software with auto routing can help your design

-How PCB Design Software With Auto Routing Can Help You
+How Printed Circuit Board Design Software With Auto Routing Can Help You

 Non-critical miscellaneous routing.
 At the end of a design when I have a bunch of non-critical nets left to route, the batch router is a great tool to have at my disposal.

 Routing cleanup.
 The auto routers also have a lot of trace routing cleanup routines built into them.
 These greatly reduce the amount of time that I used to spend doing a manual cleanup.